• Work

 Bio

 Kelly Eddington was born in west-central Illinois and received a B.A. in painting and drawing from Western Illinois University and an M.A. in art education from the University of Illinois at Urbana-Champaign.
-She was a hight school art teacher for seventeen years before deciding to pursue painting full-time in 2010.
+She was a high school art teacher for seventeen years before deciding to pursue painting full-time in 2010.
 Film critic Roger Ebert became an early fan of Eddington’s paintings when he recognized one of his books in the background of Kelly’s portrait of a little girl named Mabel.

 Quotes!